 Each effect requires at least one Camera to render out the scene.
 The Camera also renders everything in the selected Layer to the Render Texture.
 A project can have multiple objects rendered on different layers.

 A scene can have multiple cameras.
 Creating a new render group automatically adds a camera to the scene.
 Different cameras can render the scene onto different render textures.

 This guide will help you understand how to correctly render your effect.
 In a render group, if you want multiple cameras to render objects in a specific order, you must correctly set up the following in the scene:

 - Sorting order of objects

-You can add a Camera object by clicking the Add button [+] > Scene > Camera in the Hierarchy panel.
+You can add a Camera object by clicking the Add button [+], going to Scene, and then selecting Camera in the Hierarchy panel.